This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Temple of Philae / 7-Day Egypt Itinerary

-The highlight of your visit will be the Sanctuary of the Temple of Isis.
-In the middle of the sanctuary is a pedestal.
-It once supported the statue of the goddess Isis and a barque in which it traveled.
+However, the zenith of your visit awaits at the Sanctuary of the Temple of Isis.
+Nestled within, you’ll encounter a pedestal that once cradled the statue of the goddess Isis, as well as a sacred barque in which she embarked on her journeys.

 Aswan High Dam

-The next stop is the Aswan High Dam.
+Our next destination on the itinerary is the remarkable Aswan High Dam.

 Abu Simbel Temple Complex

-Hands down, one of the must-see sights when visiting Egypt is the Abu Simbel Temple Complex!
+Undoubtedly, one of the absolute must-see marvels during your visit to Egypt is the extraordinary Abu Simbel Temple Complex.

 Abu Simbel Temples / 7-Day Egypt Itinerary

-The Great Temple of Abu Simbel is famous for being built along the axis of the sun.
-As a result, twice a year, on February 22 and October 22, the sunlight reaches 55 meters (180 feet) into the innermost room of the temple and illuminates three of the four sitting statues.
+What truly sets the Great Temple of Abu Simbel apart is its meticulous alignment with the sun’s path.
+On two remarkable days of the year, February 22 and October 22, sunlight penetrates a staggering 55 meters (180 feet) into the temple’s inner sanctum, illuminating three of the four seated statues.

 Abu Simbel Temples / 7-Day Egypt Itinerary